-We’re now at a point where international media reports on everything from local sportsmen to tourism programs routinely distinguish the “Irish” from the “Northern Irish”.
+We’ve reached a point where international media reports on everything from local sportsmen to tourism programs routinely distinguish the “Irish” from the “Northern Irish”.
 It wasn’t always so.
 Belfast’s most famous Protestant son, Georgie Best, routinely referred to himself and was described by media as Irish and rightly so.

-Dev’s infamous goal of a “Catholic State for a Catholic people” well captured the spirit of hostility and downright self-delusion that fuelled the Free State’s administrators’ earliest acts of cultural vandalism and their legislative aggression towards any Irish who failed to fit this chauvinistic and conservative “ideal”.
-But the rot predated Treaty opponent De Valera’s rise to power in the thirties.
+Dev’s infamous goal of a “Catholic State for a Catholic people” well captured the spirit of hostility and downright self-delusion that fueled the new State’s administrators’ earliest acts of cultural vandalism.
+Armed with sanctimony and a power to pass legislation, their aggression towards any Irish person, idea, or organization who failed to fit their “official, chauvinistic and conservative “ideal” remains a source of shame.
+But the cultural rot predated Treaty opponent De Valera’s rise to power in the thirties.

-The Republic of Ireland’s record on officially defining Ireland or Irishness was, until Article 2’s rewrite in 1998, a sorry one.
+The (later) Republic of Ireland’s record on officially defining Ireland or Irishness was, until Article 2’s rewrite in 1998, a sorry one.